BriefCud/Bachelor-Thesis-Research/README.md

-# Bachelor-Thesis-Research
+# Quantum Machine Learning for b-jet Taggig
 This repository is for my Bachelor thesis research during April 2022 in Maastricht university.
-The topic is Quantum machine learning for b-jet tagging.